syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/Installation-errors.md

 The following are possible causes of this error:

-* When your trial period expired
+* Your trial period has expired.
-* When you don't have a license or an active trial
+* You do not have a license or an active trial.
-* You are not the license holder of your license
+* You are not the license holder for your organization's license.
 * Your account administrator has not yet assigned you a license.

 ### Suggested solution